Skip to content

 It’ll give you much better Chinese handwriting, winning approval from your teachers and any other Chinese person who tries to read it.

-Well-written Chinese characters are much easier to read, and you will find that knowing the correct stroke order helps you to memorize more characters, as your hand seems to retain a kind of muscle memory with practice.
+Well-written Chinese characters are much easier to read, and knowing the correct stroke order helps you to memorize more characters, as your hand seems to retain a kind of muscle memory with practice.

 Also, it’s much easier to understand the different patterns and elements that make up Chinese characters when you know how they’re supposed to be written.